Probing anomalous Higgs boson couplings in Higgs plus jet production at NLO QCD with full $m_t$-dependence: Conclusions

-It remains to be investigated in more detail whether top mass renormalisation scheme uncertainties could swamp the effects of anomalous couplings even for highly boosted Higgs bosons; the results presented in Ref.~\cite{Bonciani:2022jmb} for the SM case suggest that the ratio between on-shell and $\overline{\mathrm{MS}}$ renormalisation schemes for the top quark is rather flat for large $\pth$ values, while the BSM effects grow rapidly with $\pth$.
 Similar considerations hold for QCD corrections beyond NLO, as the K-factors are close to constant in the large $\pth$ range.
 This holds for the NLO K-factors both in the HTL and in the full SM, as well as for K$_{\rm{NNLO}}$ in the HTL~\cite{Becker:2020rjp}.
-The effects of subleading operators such as the chromomagnetic or four-fermion operators also deserve further study, as well as electroweak corrections.\\ We plan to publish the Monte Carlo code underlying our results within the framework of the \powhegbox{}, after having constructed a grid and an interpolation framework for the virtual 2-loop amplitudes.
+The effects of subleading operators such as the chromomagnetic dipole operator or four-fermion operators also deserve further study, as well as electroweak corrections. \\ The code is available from the \powhegbox\ website~\cite{powheg-box} under the process name {\tt Hjet\_full\_mt}.